3Clowns/gan-scalp/README.md

 You are now in **main** branch

 ## EDA
-To see Exploratory Data Analysis for Lukoil stocks simply download ```EDA.ipynb``` and open it in environment of your choice (Google Colab, Jupyter Notebook, etc)
+To see Exploratory Data Analysis for Lukoil stocks simply download ```EDA.ipynb``` and open it in an environment of your choice (Google Colab, Jupyter Notebook, etc)

 ## RL setup
 To run Reinforcement learning agent training simply run the following command inside RL folder